ninja1708/ChatBot-v2.0/README.md

 # ChatBot-v2.0 -Inprogress
-This is a fan project with friends on study.
+This is a fan project with friends on study.\n
 GUI.py - Main file

 Required Libraries: